The United States has the worst maternal mortality rate among all developed countries.

 Given that I am a minister, I believe it is important that you know I believe in the separation of church and state.
 I believe all people should be able to practice their faith in safety.
-And those who do not claim a faith tradition should also be respected for their views as well.
+Religious beliefs are not a litmus test for citizenship.
+All people should be treated equal in our country.

 Last, but not least, faith should not be a reason to discriminate against others for public services.